Derek Chisora says bring on Oleksandr Usyk or Joseph Parker

 "I think to win with that guy you might have to foul him a little bit, a couple of low blows!"

-Asked if he fancied the task of facing Uysk himself, Chisora said: "Is he holding hand luggage or a massive suitcase of money?
+Asked if he fancied the task of facing Usyk himself, Chisora said: "Is he holding hand luggage or a massive suitcase of money?

 "I love fighting - whoever wants it can have it.